fd268-0/medalprogress/README.md

 Medal Progress is an Openplanet plugin for TM2020 which allows for the creation of custom medals.

-The assets/files contained in this github repository may not be used to train AI models.
+The assets/files contained in this github repository must not be used to train AI models.